 - Emery cloth or silicone carbide sandpaper

-- For a larger aquarium above 30 gallons in size, we recommend installing at least one "support brace" at the center of the tank.
+- For a larger aquarium above 30 gallons in size, it is recommended that you install at least one "support brace" at the center of the tank.
 This can be done by cutting a six-inch wide piece of glass measured to fit the "outside" edges of the front and back panels, then attach it into place with silicone.
 For extra strength you can pancake and glue two brace pieces together using silicone, or particularly for longer tanks, install two separate brace pieces of glass equal distances from each end of the tank.

 Getting Ready to Assemble

 Before starting assembly of the aquarium you need to first get items ready for use and learn about the following important points of construction.

 Prepare the Cut Glass Panes